w3bdesign/chess-tutor/README.md

 - Detailed move history with Unicode chess piece symbols
 - Responsive design for various screen sizes
 - Zustand for centralized state management
+- Fallback to Chess API if Stockfish evaluation takes longer than 5 seconds

 ## Technologies Used